Moving to Texas

 Adults (18 and Older)

-Applicants who have a valid, unexpired learner license from another U.S. state or U.S. territory, or Canada, France, South Korea, Germany or Taiwan and are applying for a Texas learner license, do not have to take the knowledge exam.
-Upon advancing from a learner license to a driver license, individuals must complete the Impact Texas Driver course and pass the skills exam.
+If you who have a valid, unexpired learner license from another U.S. state or U.S. territory, or Canada, France, South Korea, Germany or Taiwan and are applying for a Texas learner license, you do not have to take the knowledge exam.
+Upon advancing from a learner license to a driver license, you must complete the Impact Texas Driver course and pass the skills exam.
 Individuals under 25 years of age must also complete driver education.

-Applicants who have a driver license from any country other than the U.S., Canada, France, South Korea, Germany or Taiwan must take and pass both the knowledge and skills exams.
+If you have a driver license from any country other than the U.S., Canada, France, South Korea, Germany or Taiwan, you must take and pass both the knowledge and skills exams.
 Visit How to Apply for a Texas Driver License for a complete list of requirements and more information on applying for a Texas driver license.

-Over 18 moving to Texas will require proof of:
+If you are over age 18 and moving to Texas, we will require proof of:

 • Identity (a valid out of state license can be used as a supporting document)